thompog/installer-for-things/README.md

 To use it you need some things.
 1. You need at lest Python version 3.14.0
-2. You need to download the modules here: requests, bs4, tqdm
+2. You need to download the modules here: requests, bs4, tqdm.

 Quick pip install command for all three pip install requests beautifulsoup4 tqdm or python -m pip install requests beautifulsoup4 tqdm Also make sure it's all up-to-date
-3. You need Windows this shold not work on linux but you are free to test out
+4. You need Windows this shold not work on linux but you are free to test out

 When your done with that then start menu.bat then go from there